Noncollision Singularities in a Planar Four-body Problem: Introduction

 \subsection{Sketch of the proof}

-The arguments in this paper are similar to the arguments in \cite{DX}.
+The main idea of the proof is outlined in \cite{Xu}.
 The proof consists of the following three aspects: physical, mathematical and algorithmic aspects.
-The physical aspect is an idealistic model constructed by \cite{G2} (see Section \ref{SGerver}), in which the hyperbolic Kepler motion of one light body can extract energy from the elliptic Kepler motion of the other light body.
+The physical aspect is an idealistic model constructed by Gerver \cite{G2} (see Section \ref{SGerver}), in which the hyperbolic Kepler motion of one light body can extract energy from the elliptic Kepler motion of the other light body.
 Moreover, after each cycle of energy extraction, the configuration is made self-similar to the beginning, so that the procedure of energy extraction can be iterated infinitely.

-The mathematical aspect is a partially hyperbolic dynamics framework that we developed in \cite{DX}.
+The mathematical aspect is a partially hyperbolic dynamics framework.
 We find that there are two strongly expanding directions that are invariant under iterates along our singular orbits.
 The strong expansions allow us to push the iteration to the future and synchronize the two light bodies.
-Namely, the two light bodies can be chosen to come to the correct place simultaneously in order to have close encounter.
-One of the strong expansion is given by close encounter between $Q_1,Q_2$.
+Namely, the two light bodies can be chosen to come to the correct place simultaneously in order to have a close encounter.
+One strong expansion is given by a close encounter between $Q_1$ and $Q_4$.
 This is the hyperbolicity created by scattering (hyperbolic Kepler motion).
-The other one is induced from shears coming from elliptic Kepler motion, which seems quite new in celestial mechanism.
-See Section \ref{sct: hyp} and Remark \ref{RkPhysics}.
+The other one is induced by shear coming from the elliptic Kepler motion, which seems quite new in celestial mechanics.

-The algorithmic aspect is a systematic toolbox that we develop to compute the derivative of the Poincar\'{e} map in details.
-This toolbox includes symplectic coordinate systems and partition of the phase space (Section \ref{sct: symp} and Appendix \ref{appendixa}), integration of the variational equations (Section \ref{sct: var}) and boundary contributions (Section \ref{sct: boundary}), coordinates change between different pieces of the phase space (Section \ref{sct: switch}), collision exclusion (Section \ref{ssct: nocollision}) and etc. Moreover, we develop new methods to regularize the double collision using hyperbolic Delaunay coordinates and extract $\mathscr C^1$ information of the near double collision from its singular limit, the elastic collision, using polar coordinates (Section \ref{sct: loc}).
-These new methods are more suitable to our framework than the previously known method such that Levi-Civita regularization, and hopefully has wider applications.
+The algorithmic aspect is a systematic toolbox that we develop to compute the derivative of the Poincar\'{e} map in detail.
+This toolbox includes symplectic coordinate systems and partition of the phase space (Section \ref{sct: symp} and Appendix \ref{appendixa}), integration of the variational equations (Section \ref{sct: var}) and boundary contributions (Section \ref{sct: boundary}), coordinate change between different pieces of the phase space (Section \ref{sct: switch}), collision exclusion (Section \ref{ssct: nocollision}) {\it etc}.
+Moreover, we develop new methods to regularize the double collision using hyperbolic Delaunay coordinates and extract $\mathscr C^1$ information of the near double collision from its singular limit, the elastic collision, using polar coordinates (Section \ref{sct: loc}).
+These new methods are more suitable to our framework than previously known methods such as Levi-Civita regularization, and hopefully have wider applications.